peradnya/registration-page/README.md

 npm run start
 ```

-after the server is online, you can access the webpage by enter url `http://localhost:3000/` in your web browser.
+after the server is online, you can access the webpage by entering url `http://localhost:3000/` in your web browser.

 ## Run the Test